Suresh-kukumati/devTinder/homework.md

 - Create a custom validate function for gender
 - Improve the DB schema - PUT all appropiate validations on each field in Schema
 - Add timestamps to the userSchema
+- Add API level validation on Patch request & Signup post api
+- DATA Sanitizing - Add API validation for each field
+- Install validator
+- Explore validator library funcation and Use vlidator funcs for password, email, photoURL
+- NEVER TRUST req.body

+- Validate data in Signup API
+- Install bcrypt package
+- Create PasswordHash using bcrypt.hash & save the user is excrupted password
+- Create login API
+- Compare passwords and throw errors if email or password is invalid

+- install cookie-parser
+- just send a dummy cookie to user
+- create GET /profile APi and check if you get the cookie back
+- install jsonwebtoken
+- IN login API, after email and password validation, create e JWT token and send it to user in cookies
+- read the cookies inside your profile API and find the logged in user
+- userAuth Middleware
+- Add the userAuth middle ware in profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token and cookies to 7 days